perwin/pyimfit/docs/fit_statistics_and_solvers.rst

 Fit statistics (chi^2 and all that)
 -----------------------------------

-Which fit statistic to use depends on your data source, and so is determined as part of the ``loadData`` method of the Imfit class.
+Which fit statistic to use depends in part on your data source, and so is determined as part of the ``loadData`` method of the Imfit class.

 1. Chi^2 Statistics